JustinHorn/joyofcode/features.md

 - what do to on wrong id ?

+5pm

 ## in Queue

 setCount of ... in feed

-- add secure passport & github authentication!
-- give projects a longer description with line-breaks 18:00 today
+- give projects a a proper description -> markdown
-- allow users to follow && message each other
-- allow users to check their past behaviour
-- allow users to save projects to their favourite --> this is liked!
 - make a separate tech stack column! - with tech stack
-- give projects a proper description -> draft.js

--- after this dedicate one hour of each to find users!
+- allow users to see the projects, comments and likes posted in the past

 ## do everyday